 - An NSA official performed nonessential temporary duty (TDY) travel to facilitate personal travel plans, used public office for private gain, failed to put forth an honest effort in the performance of duties, failed to avoid actions creating the appearance of violating the law or ethical standards, and knowingly submitted false and inaccurate timesheets.
-The NSA proposed removal of the official from Federal service; however, the official retired in lieu of termination. - An Air Force major general wrongfully used public office for private gain by using TDY travel for personal benefit, misused Government property, committed waste, and improperly accepted gifts.
-The major general received a letter of counseling from the Major Command commander.
+The NSA proposed removal of the official from Federal service; however, the official retired in lieu of termination. - An Air Force major general wrongfully used public office for private gain by using TDY travel for personal benefit, misused Government property, and committed waste.
+The major general received a letter of counseling from the Major Command commander.3 - This entry was corrected for accuracy after publication of the SAR.